 Male engagement resources

-Promoting positive masculinities: findings from a qualitative study of Fathers Clubs in reproductive health programming in Bangladesh, Ghana, Haiti, and Nigeria
+Encouraging Supportive and Involved Fathers and Partners: Findings from a qualitative study of Fathers Clubs in health programs across Bangladesh, Ghana, Haiti and Nigeria

 The study findings revealed positive change among Fathers Clubs participants!